1 Rebooting Your Future

 As well as opening your future, studying at University is about investing in your future.
 You’re spending lots of your time and money at University.
 Hopefully, you’ve picked a subject that stimulates and challenges you intellectually while allowing you to find and develop your unique talents.
 But there’s another reason that you probably chose to study at University and that was to improve your job prospects.
 This guidebook will:

-1. Help you maximise the return on investment (ROI) of the substantial amount of your time and money you have already put into your education, from high school through to University (Economist 2023; J. Britton et al. 2020; E. Blair 2021)
+1. Help you maximise the return on investment (ROI) of the substantial amount of your time and money you have already put into your education, from primary school through to University (H. Byte 2023a; J. Britton et al. 2020; E. Blair 2021)

 2. Give you an overview of important professional issues that are sometimes neglected or sidelined in school and University curricula